BESHARA MAGAZINE

 Beshara Magazine provides a platform for intelligent and thought-provoking material embodying a unifying perspective.
 Its concern is not with one particular field of activity, but with unitative ideas and initiatives as they arise in many different areas of contemporary thought – for example, within the spiritual traditions, the sciences, the arts, economics and finance, as well as in our developing understanding of the environment and the fundamentals of well-being.

-This short interview with the editor, Jane Clark, gives more information about the background and intentions behind the magazine.
+This short interview with the editor, Jane Clark, gives more information about the aims and background.

 The Intentions of Beshara Magazine: an interview with the editor, Jane Clark